Warning: Constant WP_CRON_LOCK_TIMEOUT already defined in /htdocs/wp-config.php on line 102

 The artist has a predilection for scenes of everyday life and portraits.
 Often, the characters go about their business without worrying about the viewer's gaze on them.

-Having lived in Paris where everything happens at the bistro, Navez executed many paintings on this theme;
+Having lived in Paris, where everything happens at the bistro, Navez painted many canvases on this theme;

-It is a portrait of great beauty, but also of a great technique that the painter executes.
+It's a portrait of great beauty, but also of great technique.

 Look carefully at the colors, all in pastel tones enhanced by a few brighter touches of white or blue, brown, bringing contrast and vivacity to the scene.